 1. Enable Family Sharing on the iPhone by going to “Settings -> User name” and scroll down and tap on “Family Sharing.”

 2. At this screen, you have the option to add up to six people from your household.
 It’s worth noting that the main organizer can add family members.
 In that case, the “primary” user should be whoever is being charged for the iCloud Drive account.

 3. Inside this screen, you can also turn on Purchase Sharing, iCloud Storage, Apple Arcade, Apple News+ accounts, Location Sharing and more.

 Since its inception, iCloud has become an invaluable part of the iOS and macOS experience.
-Even if you are an Android user, you still can access iCloud from your handset.
+Even if you are an Android user, you still can access iCloud from your handset or log into iCloud from other devices.
 Do you use iCloud with your iOS device(s)?